CIS-Spring-2023/project-cis_4339_project_8/README.md

 To ensure ease of use, a logout navigation button has been included in the application.
 Upon clicking this button, users are prompted to confirm their decision to log out of the system.

 ## Sprint 3 Portion:
+Using the new requirements for the third sprint, this third sprint involves expanding the backend API, setting up MongoDB, and adding new functionality to the API services.
+This will integrate the new services with the existing backend code and will be reflected in the API documentation for the extensions using Postman.

+## Postman Documentation:
 https://documenter.getpostman.com/view/23048259/2s93Y5RgDc